After cheese comes nothing.

-I think the evidence is sound that the culprit here is not the casein, unless gluten has already ripped you up.
+I think the evidence is sound that the culprit here is not the casein.
 I have three reasons for saying this.
 I know…you can’t WAIT to hear them!

 - “Similar” is not “same.”
 The protein structures of gluten and casein are not identical, so we can’t treat them as if they were identical.